orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/README.md

 ## Introduction

-This documentation describes how to configure the behavior of the buttons that appear at the bottom of the Form Runner detail page, whether in `new`, `edit` or `view` mode.
+This documentation describes how to configure the behavior of the buttons that appear at the bottom of the Form Runner Detail page, whether in `new`, `edit` or `view` mode.
 Here is an example of such buttons:

 ![Example of Form Runner buttons](../../../.gitbook/assets/w9-form-buttons.png)